markovmodel/ivampnets/README.md

 5. (10Cube.ipynb) Notebook to reproduce the results for the 10-Cube example.
 6. (SynaptotagminC2A.ipynb) Notebook to reproduce the results for a protein example.
 The data of the synaptotagmin C2A domain is available upon request.

-The code was executed using the following package versions:
+The code was executed using the following package versions on a linux computer (debian bullseye):

 ```
 python=3.6 or higher